Knowledge Editing for Large Language Models: A Survey: Evaluation Metrics

 \subsection{Accuracy}

-\textit{\textbf{Accuracy}} is the most straightforward measure for the effectiveness of KME techniques, which is defined as the success rate of editing in terms of a specific set of \textit{pre-defined} input-output pairs $\mathcal{E} = \{x_i,y^*_i\}$ associated with all the edited knowledge.
+\textit{\textbf{Accuracy}} is a straightforward metric for evaluating the effectiveness of KME techniques~{\cite{KAFT, IKE, MQuAKE, CALINET, ni2023forgetting,mitchell2022fast,cheng2023editing}}, defined as the success rate of editing in terms of a specific set of \textit{pre-defined} input-output pairs $(x_e,y^*_e)$ associated with all the edited knowledge.
 Accuracy can be easily defined to evaluate the performance of KME on classification tasks, e.g., fact checking~\cite{SERAC,petroni-etal-2021-kilt}, where the answers $y$ are categorical.
-If we define the prompt and ground truth related to an edit $e$ as $x_e$ and $y^*_e$, respectively, the metric of the accuracy of an edited model $f^*$ can be formulated as follows:
+Defining the prompt and ground truth related to an edit $e$ as $x_e$ and $y^*_e$, respectively, the metric of the accuracy of an edited model $f^*$ is formulated as follows:

-Since accuracy is defined on a deterministic set of prompts-answer pairs $\mathcal{E} = \{x_i,y^*_i\}$, it provides a fair comparison between KME methods.
-Nevertheless, it is challenging to evaluate the practicality of KME methods with accuracy, as there is no consensus on how to design the $\mathcal{E}$, especially when the task needs to output a long sequence such as question answering or text generation~\cite{meng2022locating, CALINET,meng2023mass}.
+Since accuracy is defined on a deterministic set of prompt-answer pairs, it provides a fair comparison between KME methods~{\cite{dai2022knowledge, meng2022locating, meng2023mass}}.
+Nevertheless, it is non-trivial to evaluate the practicality of KME methods with accuracy, as there is no consensus on how to design the $\mathcal{E}$, especially when the task needs to output a long sequence such as question answering or text generation~{\cite{meng2022locating, CALINET,meng2023mass}}.